endatabas/endb-book/src/reference/operation.md

 The `--cert-file` and `--key-file` options are ignored when `--protocol` is set to `http`.
 When `--protocol` is set to `https`, they are both required.

+## Backup and Restore

+If you would like to back up your Endb data, you can use any commodity copy or sync tool (such as `rsync`) to maintain a copy of your `--data-directory` (`ENDB_DATA_DIRECTORY`).

+To restore that directory, stop Endb, replace or sync that directory where Endb is running, and restart Endb.